lexibank/tlopo/out/vol3/chapter7.md

 The leaves of the small palm Licuala ramsayi (syn.
 L. muelleri, L. peekelii), growing to about 5-10 m, serve for roofing in parts of the Bismarcks ([Powell 1976](../references.md#source-Powell1976), [Peekel 1984](../references.md#source-Peekel1984): 58).
 The Nakanai use them to wrap megapode eggs (A. Chowning, pers. comm.).
 The palm also serves decorative purposes: in the Ninigo Islands it is planted as an ornamental shrub ([Sorensen 1950](../references.md#source-Sorensen1950)), and various writers note that its leaves are used for personal decoration.

 POc &ast;piRu denoted one or more Licuala species, a fan palm.
-As [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 208- 209) and [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001): 84) note, in Fijian and the Polynesian languages its reflexes denote the fan palm Pritchardia pacifica, found only in Fiji and Polynesia.
+As [French-Wright](../references.md#source-FrenchWright1983) ([1983](../references.md#source-FrenchWright1983): 208-209) and [Chowning](../references.md#source-Chowning2001) ([2001](../references.md#source-Chowning2001): 84) note, in Fijian and the Polynesian languages its reflexes denote the fan palm Pritchardia pacifica, found only in Fiji and Polynesia.
 26 This is an instance of an established name being given to a new-found species as Oceanic speakers moved eastward.

 On the basis of the non-Oceanic data supporting Blust's reconstruction of PMP &ast;biRu?
-(ACD ), we would expect the POc form &ast;piRu, and this is reflected everywhere except in north- em Vanuatu, where a local form &ast;piloqi is               NCV forms sporadically retain a POc final consonant with an added &ast;-i, regularly lost in Volow, Mota and Merlav, and so the final -y of these items may reflect POc &ast;-q, a possibility recognised in the reconstruction of POc &ast;piRu(q).
+(ACD ), we would expect the POc form &ast;piRu, and this is reflected everywhere except in northern Vanuatu, where a local form &ast;piloqi is reflected.
+NCV forms sporadically retain a POc final consonant with an added &ast;-i, regularly lost in Volow, Mota and Merlav, and so the final -y of these items may reflect POc &ast;-q, a possibility recognised in the reconstruction of POc &ast;piRu(q).

 <table>
 <tr>